slimtoolkit/slim/README.md

 Notes:

 You can explore the artifacts Slim generates when it's creating a slim image.
 You'll find those in `<slim directory>/.images/<TARGET_IMAGE_ID>/artifacts`.
 One of the artifacts is a "reverse engineered" Dockerfile for the original image.
-It'll be called `Dockerfile.fat`.
+It'll be called `Dockerfile.reversed`.

-If you'd like to see the artifacts without running the Slim app you can take a look at the `examples/artifacts` directory in this repo.
-It doesn't include any image files, but you'll find:

-- a reverse engineered Dockerfile (`Dockerfile.fat`)
-- a container report file (`creport.json`)
-- a sample AppArmor profile (which will be named based on your original image name)
-- and a sample Seccomp profile

 If you don't want to create a minified image and only want to "reverse engineer" the Dockerfile you can use the `info` command.